nbabtsov/DistributedFilesystem/README.md

 ```

 ### Setting up Connections
 Note: Because everything is designed to run on `localhost`, differnet folders must be used for each client and server instance in order to demonstrate full functionality.
-Hence, this repository contains a `Server` fold for primary server, `Client` for client connection, and `Backup1` and `Backup2` for the backupservers.
+Hence, this repository contains a `Server` folder for primary server, `Client` for client connection, and `Backup1` and `Backup2` for the backupservers.

 Firstly, run the primary server with a chosen port:
 ```